 Many times, when we talk with clients who are ready to proceed with a unified commerce strategy, they've already missed an important step: developing a well-defined data governance strategy.

 Data governance and data hygiene are prerequisites for establishing a unified commerce strategy.
-Implementing a holistic data governance strategy ensures your organization is operating with clean, high-quality data necessary for unifying systems, processes and technologies.
+Implementing a holistic data governance strategy ensures your organization operates with clean, high-quality data necessary for unifying systems, processes and technologies.
 Do not postpone or ignore this work.
 It will only complicate matters later by making it harder to pinpoint data sources.
-You also run the risk of duplicating data points which can distort insights and become difficult to sort out later.
+You also run the risk of duplicating data points, which can distort insights and become difficult to sort out later.

-Ensuring your data is accurate and consistent before embarking on a unified commerce strategy is key to extracting valuable insights faster and preventing future headaches.
+Ensuring your data is accurate and consistent before embarking on a unified commerce strategy is key to extracting valuable insights faster, preventing future headaches, and building the right foundation for AI and innovation.

 Best Practice #4: Consider the impact on the employee experience.